noahjkrueger/KBMSTR/README.md

 ## Generating the Keyboard
 **Assumption:** The distance to type _SPACE_ key is 0.
 This holds true in most cases.

-**Computation Time Note:** If it is taking to long to find a keyboard layout, try a combination of the following (with most effecitve first):
+**Computation Time Note:** If it is taking too long to find a keyboard layout, try a combination of the following (with the most effective first):
 - Change the ['return_to_home'](#the-return_to_home-flag) flag to 'True' in your configuration.
 - Use a smaller dataset to generate the keyboard.
 <br>